uncooked-orange/Face-Recognition-Attendance-System/README.md

 2. **Install Python and Requirements:**
    - Make sure you have python installed with the `˅3.9` version as I'm not sure it would work on newer versions
-   - Run the command
-   - Install CMAKE for the dlib library
+   - Install CMAKE from their website and add it to the environment variables for the dlib library to work
    - Run the following command:

    ```bash
    pip install -r requirements.txt
    ```

+   - If you find any missing libraries when executing one of the scripts please do install them until i add all of them

 3. **Set up Firebase:**
    - Create a Firebase project on the [Firebase Console](https://console.firebase.google.com/).